-CHDV 145 - School-Age Child Care
+CHDV145 - School-Age Child Care

-Covers program development, scheduling, staffing, community resources, and age-appropriate curriculum for the school-age child.
+Coversprogramdevelopment, scheduling, staffing, community resources, and age-appropriate curriculum for the school-age child.
 Prerequisite(s): None.
 (PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)

-CHDV 160 - Teaching Math in Early Childhood
+CHDV160 - Teaching Math in Early Child

-(Spring and Summer Only) Concentrates on providing Early Childhood teachers with the knowledge, skills, techniques, and strategies necessary to incorporate mathematical concepts through developmentally appropriate practice into the curriculum of early childhood programs.
+Concentrates on providing Early Childhood teachers with the knowledge, skills, techniques, and strategies necessary to incorporate mathematical concepts through developmentally appropriate practice into the curriculum of early childhood programs.
 Prerequisite(s): None.
 (PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)

-CHDV 170 - Discovering Montessori
+CHDV170 - Discovering Montessori

 Introduces the Montessori philosophy and methodology for educating children 3 to 6 years old.
 Provides learners with the knowledge and skills needed to create environments for children in the early years where the focus is on the child as an active agent of his/her own education.
 Using knowledge of Montessori Educational philosophy, students will investigate how best to offer children creative and interactive environments conducive to the development of life skills and executive functions.
 This course will highlight the importance of sensory and concrete learning activities, literacy and numeracy skills, and inclusive practice.
 Prerequisite(s): Qualify for ENGL 131.
-(PCS 1.2, 3 credit hours - 3 hours lab)
+(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)

-CHDV 232 - Curriculum For Young Children
+CHDV232 - Curriculum for Young Children

-(Fall Semester Only) Introduces the student to planning a developmentally appropriate curriculum for the preschool child.
+Introduces the student to planning a developmentally appropriate curriculum for the preschool child.
 It includes development and practice in using various methods and materials that concentrate on the areas of language, cognitive, physical, and social/emotional growth.
 Prerequisite(s): CHDV 131, CHDV 133, and CHDV 137; a grade of C or better in all CHDV classes; and concurrent enrollment in CHDV 234.
 (PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)

-CHDV 234 - Children's Laboratory
+CHDV234 - Children's Laboratory

-Fall Semester Only Provides practical application of evidence-based practices on early childhood education principles and theories.
+Provides practical application of evidence-based practices on early childhood education principles and theories.
 Students work with diverse young children and families in early childhood settings under supervision.
 Six hours of lab work will be required each week in a licensed program.
 Prerequisite(s): CHDV 131, CHDV 133, and CHDV 137; a grade of C or better in all CHDV courses; and concurrent enrollment in CHDV 232.
 (PCS 1.2, 3 credit hours - 0 hours lecture, 6 hours lab)

-CHDV 236 - Admin.
-Of A Child Development Prog.
+CHDV236 - Admin. of a Child Development Prog.

-(Fall Semester Only) Examines current trends in organizing and administering a child development program.
-Includes policy formation, personnel selection and supervision, budgeting and record keeping, purchasing and facilities, state licensing standards, and program evaluation techniques.
+Examines current trends in organizing and administering a child development program.
+Includes policyformation, personnel selection and supervision, budgeting and record keeping, purchasing and facilities, state licensing standards, and program evaluation techniques.
 Prerequisite(s): Minimum of twelve CHDV hours with a grade of C or better, or permission of program coordinator.
 (PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)

-CHDV 238 - Family, School & Community Relations
+CHDV238 - Family, School & Community Relations

-(Spring Semester Only) Focuses on the child in the context of family, school and community.
+Focuses on the child in the context of family, schooland community.
 The contemporary American family will be discussed, with emphasis on the family interactions which largely dictate the child's behavior and way of relating to people.
 Includes knowledge of other cultures, the diversity of lifestyles, issues of communication, and the role of the school and community as social agents within our changing society.
 Students will gain an understanding of the child development professional's role in strengthening family/child relationships through effective use of community resources.
 Prerequisite(s): Qualify for ENGL 131 or ENGL 137.
 (PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)

-CHDV 240 - Seminar In Child Development
+CHDV240 - Seminar in Child Development

-Spring Semester Only Provides discussion, study, and evaluation of current theories, issues, and trends in child development.
+Provides discussion, study, and evaluation of current theories, issues, and trends in child development.
 Focuses on challenges in the practical application of these areas.
 Prerequisite(s): C or better in all CHDV courses and concurrent enrollment in CHDV 271.
 (PCS 1.2, 2 credit hours - 2 hours lecture, 0 hours lab)